FEATURED STORY: UK Muslim Brotherhood Leader Meets Obama In White House; Anas Altikriti Supported Iraqi InsurgentsBy

 - January 24 Brookings Institute

 One source reported that during his visit, Nujaifi met President Barrack Obama and Vice-President Joe Biden twice, as well as senior US officials.”
-The date and location of any second such meeting is not known nor is it known if Al-Tikriti accompanied al-Nujaifi during his other meetings in Washington.
-Reports from Iraq suggest that Al-Tikriti’s presence in the delegation has stirred up significant controversy.
+The date and location of any second such meeting is not known nor is it know if Atikriti accompanied al-Nujaifi during his other meetings in Washington.

 Anas Al-Tikriti is the son of Osama Al-Tikriti, one of the leaders of the Iraqi Islamic Party representing the Muslim Brotherhood in that country.
-Anas Al-Tikriti is one of the leaders of the British Muslim Initiative (BMI), part of the UK Muslim Brotherhood.
-He formerly was a leader in the Muslim Association of Britain (MAB) which had for many years been the most active organization in the UK Brotherhood but he and other leaders of the MAB left in 2007 to form the BMI.
-One of the other leaders of the BMI is Mohammad Sawalha, a former Hamas commander.
-Anas Al-Tikriti also heads the Cordoba Foundation, a UK lobby group for the Muslim Brotherhood purporting to be an independent research center.
+In addition to his role at Cordoba, Al-Tikriti is one of the leaders of the British Muslim Initiative (BMI), part of the U.K. Muslim Brotherhood.
+The Muslim Association of Britain (MAB) had for many years been the most active organization in the U.K Muslim Brotherhood but many of the leaders of the MAB left in 2007 to form the BMI.
+According to an Israeli think-tank report, the breakup appeared to be the result of a conflict between traditionalists in the MAB who were unhappy with the high level of involvement in U.K left-wing politics while those who who formed the BMI wished such activity to continue.

 I am all for the effort and struggle to free Iraq and end the occupation.
 I would rather that happen without any silage of blood on any side, the coalition forces or the Iraqis.
 If there are political avenues that are efficient and would work, then they must be exhausted.
 However, to expect to rule people with guns and missiles and not expect a reaction in kind is extremely foolish and naive.
 Also, to occupy a people and expect them not to retaliate is also unrealistic.
 Even the United Nations recognizes the right of an occupied people to free themselves using any means and methods, and the Iraqis aren’t exempt from that liberty.
 However, my wish is that not one single Iraqi is killed, not one single American or British soldier is killed…and Iraq is freed from occupation.
 If that can be achieved, then I’m all for it.